Called to the Common Good

-The one-time enrollment fee covers all meals, lodging (including a three-day retreat at Camp Kinard), instruction, activities and materials.
+The one-time enrollment fee covers all meals, lodging (including a three-day off-site retreat), instruction, activities and materials.
 You are responsible for travel expenses to and from Newberry College.
 Check with your home church for possible assistance covering your enrollment fee and other costs.

 Apply for the Program

 Candidates for the program are nominated by a mentor.
 Ask your faith leader, pastor, church youth minister/director, school principal, teacher or guidance counselor to submit a nomination or agree to be a mentor.

 Mentors are welcome to submit multiple nominations for candidates they believe would benefit from participating in Called to the Common Good: High School Youth Theology Institute.

 Why Should I Attend?